 Be certain that the seatback is securely locked into position.
 If the seatback in not securely locked into position the seat will not provide the proper stability for child seats and/or passengers.
 An improperly latched seat could cause serious injury.

 Heated Seats - If Equipped

-The heated seat switches are located in the instrument panel under the climate controls.
+This feature heats the front driver and passenger seats.
+The controls for front heated seats are located in the instrument panel under the climate controls.

 Heated Seat Switches